Please enjoy this post where I tell you a story about an event from my life. Nothing more, nothing less. Today’s story: bad advice.

 The door clicks closed behind me but considering how hard my heart is racing, it’s as if it was slammed.
 I’ve been in this room before but never by myself.
 Never really on purpose.
 I’m not alone, of course, one of the school psychologists is sitting across the desk, his glasses perched at the edge of the his nose, his hands gliding over the keyboard, but there’s no one else in between us.

 I try to brush that aside.
 It’s too fresh.
 It’s been two weeks since the funeral and all I want now is to run, which is why I sit down in the soft chair on the other side of his desk and my spine straightens as if held up by tent poles.
-He starts by asking me a few questions and watching his hand, tapping out an absent minded staccato on the desk.
+He starts by asking me a few questions and instead of answering, I’m watching his hand, tapping out an absent minded staccato on the desk.
 He doesn’t seem like he recognizes me but I’ve been in here a handful of times before, usually sitting on the floor, leaning against my backpack surrounded by my friends who are talking about tattoos and art and their parents.
-He probably didn’t worry too much about the quiet stowaway, waiting for time to pass by before school ended.
+He probably didn’t worry too much about the quiet stowaway who was just waiting for time to pass before school ended.